Learn How to Make a DIY Solar-Powered Cell Phone Charger

 The Importance of Cell Phones

-Check out the following steps for the homemade solar power system.
+Check out the following steps for your homemade solar power system.

 Step 1: Gather the Materials